AccoladesIO/casta/README.md

 ## Features
 - **Tab Recording**: Captures the active tab with audio.
 - **Screen Recording**: Records the entire screen, application window, or a specific tab.
-- **Camera Overlay**: Enables or disables a webcam feed during recording.
+- **Camera Overlay**: Enables or disables a webcam feed during recording, also change camera position by dragging the container.
 - **Dark Mode Support**: Adapts UI based on system preferences.
 - **Storage Management**: Saves recording states and user preferences.
 - **Background Processing**: Uses a background script to manage recording lifecycle.